 The paid-up equity share capital as on 31st March 2022 was Rs.
 200 lakhs.
 During the year under review, the Company has not issued shares with differential voting rights nor granted stock options nor sweat equity.

 Shareholders' Funds

-The shareholders' fund as on 31st March 2022 was Rs.14,414 lakhs against Rs.12,558 lakhs of previous year.
-Accordingly, the book value of the share stands at Rs.721/- as compared to Rs.628/- during the previous year.
+Accordingly, the book value of the share stands at Rs.721 /- as compared to Rs.628/- during the previous year.

 Loan Funds